 Our recognition of genius is influenced by the same gender and racial biases that plague society at large, shaping our collective assumptions of who is, and who can be, a genius.
 As a result, our collective assumptions about “genius” limit the fulfillment of human potential.
 Is it possible to broaden our definition of genius, as well as our understanding of how someone becomes one, to better support collective success?

 Who is Beth Harmon?

 The Queen’s Gambit, adapted from the 1983 novel by Walter Trevis, follows Elizabeth Harmon over the course of her development as a chess prodigy.
-Harmon discovers her talent for chess at 8 years old, after a family tragedy places her in a Kentucky orphanage.
-She displays a key quality Ellen Winner, author of Gifted Children: Myths and Realities describes as characteristic of child prodigies: a rage to master.
+Harmon discovers her talent for chess at eight years old, after a family tragedy places her in a Kentucky orphanage.
+She displays a key quality Ellen Winner, author of Gifted Children: Myths And Realities describes as characteristic of child prodigies: a rage to master.

 “They are intensely motivated.
 You cannot pull them away from their domain in which they have high ability,” Winner explains.
 “That’s all they want to do.”

 Harmon, despite an early introduction to trauma and drug addiction, exercises a fierce motivation to master chess that eventually propels her to the world stage.
 As her talents manifest, she finds support from a number of mentors who open up opportunities to encourage her growth.
 According to Winner, in addition the the natural proclivity a child has toward learning their field, these resources are also critical: